DoMo-98/microservice_setup/README.md

 ## Generated Structure

-When you run `microservice_setup`, the following directory structure will be generated:
+When you run the `ms-init example` command, the following directory structure will be generated:

 ```plaintext
 example_service/